SeaEagleI/2019_Baidu-XJTU_BigData_Contest/README.md

 ## Descriptions
 A not bad reward for stay-up guys.
 Full released Code with a Top Submission Accuracy of Over 69.4%.
-Full Code & Well-trained Weights Zip pls refer to the following link:
+For Zip with Full Code & Well-trained Weights pls refer to the following link:
 网盘链接:https://pan.baidu.com/s/1MQXEhe02BhthzrMMeOE7wQ  提取码:j2x0

 ## Manual Guide